2-24-battalion-org-au/website-source/webpages/memwall.md

   * The trees were planted on 29 May 1993.
   * The avenue of trees was dedicated at a Service held on 23 November 1993.
   * The Timeline Plaque opposite the Wall was unveiled by Mayor of Wangaratta, Cr Ray Lawford, on 23 October 1993.
-  * The Memorial Wall was unveiled on 8 November 1997 by the Mayor of Wangaratta, Cr Geoff Dinning and 2/24 President, Alan Macfarlane, and dedication by Robin Mitchell VX67518.
+  * The Memorial Wall was unveiled on 8 November 1997 by the Mayor of Wangaratta, Cr Geoff Dinning and 2/24 President, Alan Macfarlane, and dedicated by Robin Mitchell VX67518.
   * The Bluestone Piers and Gates were unveiled on 10 November 2007 by Mayor of Wangaratta, Cr Don Joyce, and President of 2/24 Battalion Association, Alan Macfarlane, and dedicated by The Right Rev David Farrer, the Bishop of Wangaratta.
   * The Marble Panels above the Honour Roll were unveiled on 5 November 2011 by the Mayor of Wangaratta, Cr Anthony Griffiths and President of 2/24 Association, Doug Dobson, and dedicated by Association Secretary, Alastair Davison.
   * The Drinking Fountain in the gazebo was donated by the Weir Family and dedicated by the Very Rev Michael O'Brien on 10 November 2012.
 The entrance road was named 2/24 Battalion Drive in 2012.